Smoothness of the law of manifold-valued Markov processes with jumps: Examples

 \subsection{Isotropic jumps}

-We have assumed that $X$ is solution of an equation driven by some Lévy process $\Lambda$, but usually, jumps are often described by the Lévy kernel $\mu_x$, the image of $\mu$ by $\lambda\mapsto a(x,\lambda)$.
-It is not easy to know when some Markov process with some Lévy kernel can be represented as the solution of an equation of our type.
-We have already seen in Section \ref{jcoeff} how it is possible to deal with a finite part of the Lévy kernel.
-We now give the example of \cite{applebaum:estr00} where this is globally possible.
+We have assumed that $X$ is solution of an equation driven by some L\' {e}vy process $\Lambda$, but usually, jumps are often described by the L\'{e}vy kernel $\mu_x$, the image of $\mu$ by $\lambda\mapsto a(x,\lambda)$.
+It is not easy to know when some Markov process with some L\'{e}vy kernel can be represented as the solution of an equation of our type.
+We have already seen in Section \ref{jcoeff} how it is possible to deal with a finite part of the L\'{e}vy kernel.
+We now give the example of \cite{applebaumestr00} where this is globally possible.
 Let $M$ be a complete Riemannian manifold, and suppose that $\mu_x$ is the image by $(r,u)\mapsto\exp_x(ru)$ of $\mu_R\otimes\nu_x$, where $\mu_R$ is a measure on $(0,\infty)$ (radial part), and $\nu_x$ is the uniform probability measure on the unit sphere of $T_xM$ (angular part); this means that we choose a direction uniformly in the unit sphere, then go along a geodesic in that direction, at a distance chosen according to $\mu_R$.
 Such a $\mu_x$ is singular if $\mu_R$ is singular.

-In order to construct an equation for this process, as explained in \cite{applebaum:estr00}, we lift it to the bundle $O(M)$ of orthonormal frames, as this is classically done in the Eells-Elworthy-Malliavin construction of the Brownian motion.
-Points of this bundle can be written as $\xi=(x,g)$ for $x\in M$ and $g:\reel^d\to T_xM$ is an orthogonal linear map; we put $\pi(\xi)=x$.
+In order to construct an equation for this process, as explained in \cite{applebaumestr00}, we lift it to the bundle $O(M)$ of orthonormal frames, as this is classically done in the Eells--Elworthy--Malliavin construction of the Brownian motion.
+Points of this bundle can be written as $\xi=(x,g)$ for $x\in M$ and $g\dvtx \reel^d\to T_xM$ is an orthogonal linear map; we put $\pi(\xi)=x$.
 Then, for $\lambda\in\reel^d$, we can define $a(\xi,\lambda)$ for $\xi=(x,g)$ by